Wills, Trusts & Probate

 Frequently Asked Questions About Irrevocable Trusts in Foothill Farms

-What is the main difference between an irrevocable and revocable trust?
+What is the primary difference between an irrevocable trust and a revocable trust?

-How does an irrevocable trust protect my assets?
+How does an irrevocable trust protect assets from creditors?

-Who can serve as a trustee in an irrevocable trust?
+Who should be named as trustee of an irrevocable trust?